 Here are our tips on how to avoid scaling too quickly and instead, grow your business at a sensible scale that works for you.

 Talent mapping is a term that we use a lot, and for scaling businesses, we couldn’t recommend this service enough.
+It makes sure that your tech recruitment is well structured and strategic, ensuring you aren’t hiring for the sake of it.
 With talent mapping, you consider the people within your business and their skills, as well as analysing your competitors’ organisations and their internal structures.
 You can also assess the talent available on the market.
-All of this information will give you a foundation for a well-informed recruitment strategy which is built on industry research and fact.
+All of this information will give you a foundation for a well-informed tech recruitment strategy which is built on industry research and fact.
 It will help you to plan for future roles or skills that you may need to hire for based on industry-standard; identifying the types of people that would be most suited.
 For example, suppose you need to hire a full-time developer.
 In that case, you may be better off looking for a full stack developer, someone who works on both the back and frontend of a website, rather than hiring a specialist developer who is an expert in one particular area of web development.

 You can also assess which of your existing team can be upskilled or retrained so that you can utilise their skills elsewhere, identifying the leaders of tomorrow and creating a plan for your business.
 Talent mapping also involves spotting any potential leavers within your business; you can use data analytics or even people-based research to do this.
 By identifying anyone that may potentially leave your business, you can plan for their departure and identify any individuals or specific roles that will be needed to continue business as usual without affecting your scaling efforts.